 “Demand-Generation” represents another strategy of going earlier in the sales process to identify prospects who are not actively engaged in seeking your product or service right now, but who might be in the future.
 Demand-generation often implies a longer sales cycle, but that’s not always the case.
 Sometimes you can reach a prospect who hasn’t actively started searching for a solution to a problem, but your message catches them just as they recognize a need for your solution.
 In which case, this can represent a fast sales cycle.
 TV and display advertising are common examples of demand-generation.

 Both of these lead gen categories have their own advantages and disadvantages and we use each to create the most predictable lead flow.

 Not only that, we use both demand-response and demand-generation across all aspects of your marketing funnel, even though from an academic perspective, display advertising is usually associated with marketing and advertising efforts that are early in the funnel.
 Regardless, our focus is on practical results and any way that we can generate more leads, we’ll prosecute.

 In brief, our lead generation processes represent a continuous and simultaneous activity of developing new campaigns, optimization of those campaigns and ultimately retiring those campaigns at different times.
-The factors that inform all that is testing and optimization.
+The factors that inform all of that is split-testing and optimization.

 LEAD GEN NITTY-GRITTY (TESTING AND OPTIMIZATION)

 The most concise presentation of our overall approach is outlined in our Marketing Strategy.
-However, the following points from that outline elaborate upon five nitty-gritty items of that strategy which are built upon a foundation of testing and optimization:
+However, the following points from that outline elaborate upon five nitty-gritty items that are built upon a foundation of split-testing and optimization: